35 Password Statistics 2026 – Data Breaches & Industry Report

 Besides, more than 6 million data records were exposed in the first quarter of 2023.

-According to recent password hacking statistics, One million passwords are stolen in a week.
+According to recent password hacking statistics, one million passwords are stolen in a week.

 Source: Norton, Arizona State University, Statista